 Following an email from the designers of Aladin and the footprint editor they have confirmed that TopCat changes the structure of the file when it saves the VOT.
 As a result the best way to edit the file is to change the 'values' in the VOT with an ASCII text editor.

 For Windows users Notepad will not work as it does not understand the Linux line endings and shows the file as one long stream making it very difficult to edit.
-The best option for Windows users appears to be to use WordPad this shows the file correctly even though as downloaded from the footprint editor it has Linux line endings.
-If you use Wordpad ensure you save it as a '.TXT' file so no additional data is added as would happen in the other formats.
+The best option for Windows users is to use notepad++ which understands the file format and shows the data & structure elements in different colours similar to the Linux editor below.
+It also works with Linux line endings.
+(It does lots of other things as well visit their website to find out more and to download a copy of this freeware programme for windows.